glifio/filecoin-chart/README.md

 ## Snapshots

-To start building Snapshots your persistent volume usually should be created using special CSI-compatible class.
-In most cases you can migrate your existing workloads, so please refer to the driver documentation for more details.
+[//]: # (To start building Snapshots your persistent volume usually should be created using special CSI-compatible class.
+In most cases you can migrate your existing workloads, so please refer to the driver documentation for more details.)

+[//]: # ()
-We are supporting [AWS EBS CSI driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) out of the box.
+[//]: # (We are supporting [AWS EBS CSI driver]&#40;https://github.com/kubernetes-sigs/aws-ebs-csi-driver&#41; out of the box.
 To create persistent volumes make sure you have the `ebs-sc` storage class installed.
-To perform installation go to the [examples folder](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes/snapshot) and complete the first step of instruction.
+To perform installation go to the [examples folder]&#40;https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes/snapshot&#41; and complete the first step of instruction.
 After then set `persistence.snapshots.enabled` to `true` so the Charts will automatically create volumes of  the `ebs-sc` class.
 To override this behavior one can set `persistence.<service>.storageClassName` for each of the services.
-In this case Charts will create PV of the specified custom class.
+In this case Charts will create PV of the specified custom class.)

+[//]: # ()
-To automate snapshot operations operator can set `persistence.snapshots.automation` parameters.
+[//]: # (To automate snapshot operations operator can set `persistence.snapshots.automation` parameters.
 If `creation` is set to `true` Charts will deploy a Cron job that will create snapshots on a daily basis.
-If `deletion` is set to `true`  Charts will deploy a Cron job that will delete a snapshots for specific release if the number of snapshots is more than `retain.count`.
+If `deletion` is set to `true`  Charts will deploy a Cron job that will delete a snapshots for specific release if the number of snapshots is more than `retain.count`.)

+[//]: # ()
-In case you want to create the new release based on existing snapshot one can set `persistence.snapshots.automation.restore.enabled` to `true`.
+[//]: # (In case you want to create the new release based on existing snapshot one can set `persistence.snapshots.automation.restore.enabled` to `true`.
 In that case Lotus PV will be created based on snapshot named `persistence.snapshots.automation.restore.name`.
-Note that Snapshot should exist in the very same namespace where the release is deployed.
+Note that Snapshot should exist in the very same namespace where the release is deployed.)

 ### Internal snapshots and IPFS system

-One can setup `persistence.snapshots.uploadToIpfs.enabled` to `true` to make an automated cronjob that will take chain snapshots on a daily basis and sharing them through IPFS.
+[//]: # (One can setup `persistence.snapshots.uploadToIpfs.enabled` to `true` to make an automated cronjob that will take chain snapshots on a daily basis and sharing them through IPFS.
 There are two ways of making snapshots: hot and cold.
 Hot takes a while but does not require Lotus node to stop.
-Cold is way more fast, but implies some downwtime.
+Cold is way more fast, but implies some downwtime.)

+[//]: # ()
-To setup hot snapshotting system set `persistence.snapshots.uploadToIpfs.export` to `hot`.
+[//]: # (To setup hot snapshotting system set `persistence.snapshots.uploadToIpfs.export` to `hot`.
 It will use `lotus chain export` command, and import the exported `.car` file into IPFS system.
-Note that IPFS must be running for snapshotting system to take any effect.
+Note that IPFS must be running for snapshotting system to take any effect.)

-To setup cold snapshotting system set `persistence.snapshots.uploadToIpfs.export` to `cold`.
+[//]: # (To setup cold snapshotting system set `persistence.snapshots.uploadToIpfs.export` to `cold`.
 It will use `lotus-shed export` command.
 When using cold snapshotting it is important to set both `.Values.persistence.snapshots.uploadToIpfs.shedPeriod` and `.Values.persistence.snapshots.uploadToIpfs.cron` variables.
-First defines the period of `lotus-shed export` command execution in period format (1s, 1m, 1h, 1d), second defines a snapshot file sharing update period in cron format (X X X X X).
+First defines the period of `lotus-shed export` command execution in period format &#40;1s, 1m, 1h, 1d&#41;, second defines a snapshot file sharing update period in cron format &#40;X X X X X&#41;.)

+[//]: # ()
-Also `persistence.snapshots.uploadToIpfs.shareToGist` can be configured to automatically refresh the IPFS hash of the exported `.car` at the GitHub Gist.
+[//]: # (Also `persistence.snapshots.uploadToIpfs.shareToGist` can be configured to automatically refresh the IPFS hash of the exported `.car` at the GitHub Gist.
 Note that the job will need an access to this Gist.
-To provide the job with the credentials use secret described in the [persistent secrets](#persistent-secret) section and add `ssh` key to Kubernetes Secret with base64-encoded private key content.
+To provide the job with the credentials use secret described in the [persistent secrets]&#40;#persistent-secret&#41; section and add `ssh` key to Kubernetes Secret with base64-encoded private key content.)

+[//]: # ()
-Note: You must use SSH URL in `persistence.snapshots.uploadToIpfs.shareToGist.address` so the `git push` command used inside of the job could use the provided ssh key to access the Gist.
+[//]: # (Note: You must use SSH URL in `persistence.snapshots.uploadToIpfs.shareToGist.address` so the `git push` command used inside of the job could use the provided ssh key to access the Gist.)

 ## Persistent Secrets